raphaelletseng/raphaelle.github.io/_posts/2019-08-22-neo4j-and-Graph-Databases.md

 - Movies with at least 2 directors and other optional data: MATCH (m:Movie) with m, size((:Person)-[:DIRECTED]->(m)) AS directors WHERE directors >=2 OPTIONAL MATCH (p:Person)-[:REVIEWED]->(m) RETURN m.title, p.name

 **DISTINCT** retrieves only unique results

+## 4. Conclusion

+This is the basic understanding I have gained from following neo4j tutorials and reading around online for the last couple of days.
+It's a very fun software to play with, and helps to display data in a visually interesting and useful manner.
+In the future I'd like to continue learning to see how I can upload csv files and write more complex queries.